 Made in the USA - Sailboat jack stands & Trailer Stand

-Why pay for used stands when you can purchase new wholesale?
+Why pay for used sailboat stands when you can purchase new wholesale?

-Boat block stand - shoring up boats - Boat Trailer stand Type:
+Boat block stands - shoring up boats - Boat Trailer stand Type:

 type of boat stand (sailboat vs. motorboat) is determined by the angle

 between the hull and the stand center pipe.
 The threaded rod from the

 top that enters the stand center pipe should do so at approximately a